chxadr/edgeai-orangepi/README.md

 $ curl https://pyenv.run | bash
 ```

-Add *pyenv* to the load path by adding the following lines to the file that handles your environment variables, for instance inside `~/.bashrc` if you use Bash:
+To add *pyenv* to your execution path and ensure it is initialized on boot, include the following lines in the file that manages your environment variables.
+For example, if you use Bash, you can add these lines to `~/.bashrc`:

 ```sh
 export PATH="$HOME/.pyenv/bin:$PATH"